Silas Cheek

 The will of Mary SMARTT, dated Nov.
 1, 1833, names children Robert T. CHEEK, John S. CHEEK, Sarah B. CHEEK, and children of Rebecca A. MARKS; also refers to "sale of my land in Orange County".
 Exec: son John CHEEK.
 Wits: Hugh MCDOWELL, J.S.L.
 WATSON.
 (Meck.
 WB G, p.147.)

-She is probably the Mary CHEEK buried at the old Steele Creek Presbyterian Church which is located near Interstate 77 in Mecklenburg Co., NC, near the border of York, SC.
-Her gravestone states she died Nov.
+She is probably the Mary CHEEK who was buried at the old Steele Creek Presbyterian Church which is located near Interstate 77 in Mecklenburg Co., NC, near the border of York, SC.
+Cemetery surveys done many years ago recorded markers for Mary Cheek, Robert T. Cheek, John S. Cheek and Sarah B. Cheek.
+These markers can no longer be found, although the location of the graves is listed in the cemetery records.
+The markers may have fallen over and were covered up by soil during a period of time when the cemetery was not being maintained.
+According to the prior surveys, Mary Cheek's gravestone stated she died Nov.
 4, 1833, in her 60th or 65th year (sources conflict).
 Her children John CHEEK, Dr. R.T.
-CHEEK, Sarah B. CHEEK, and Rebecca A. MARKS are also buried in this cemetery.
+CHEEK, Sarah B. CHEEK, and Rebecca A. MARKS were also buried in this cemetery.

 Mary SMARTT was the widow of Elisha SMARTT who died in Mecklenburg Co., NC, in 1796.
 Mary ARMSTRONG and Elisha SMARTT posted a marriage bond in Orange Co., NC, Mar.
 7, 1792, with bondsman John HOLMES.